ljacobsson/samp-cli/README.md

 ![Demo](images/demo2.gif)

 ### sam-patterns generate
-Generates SAM resources based on a query to ChatGPT and merges them into your template.
+Generates SAM resources, CDK code, StepFunctions ASL and Lambda functions in any language based on a query to ChatGPT.
+If you ask for SAM resources, it will merges them into your existing template.

 This is an experimental feature and requires a ChatGPT API key.
 You can get one [here](https://platform.openai.com/account/api-keys).
 Make sure to validate the output before deploying your template as it might contain errors or things that could incur cost

 ```